Release family

 Agent systems stack

-That means tying the model line directly to work: planning, checking, structured output, lower-cost deployment, and long-horizon coordination.
+That means tying the release family directly to work: planning, checking, structured output, lower-cost deployment, and long-horizon coordination.

 Public surface